-Perhaps the greatest loss for me has been the moment by moment passing of time, moments which cannot be replayed or returned to.
+Perhaps the greatest loss for me has been the moment-by-moment passing of time, moments which cannot be replayed or returned to.
 What do I mean by this?

 Every day, I am conscious that my children are growing up.
 From the very first breath that they take, they are growing up, and away from me.

 Some nights, I sit by their beds for a while, watching them sleep.
 I marvel that these lithe young bodies once fit inside my womb.
 I am amazed at the things they have learnt in the past week.
-I breathe in their familiar scent and am grateful that the day that has passed, the trials we have overcome, the joys it has brought.
+I breathe in their familiar scent and am grateful that the day has passed, the trials we have overcome, the joys it has brought.

 My children are truly a gift to me, as are all our children, but if I’m not careful, this moment will pass in the blink of an eye.
 Memories made are precious, but they are ultimately, memories of the heart.
-We cannot relive these times, we are “losing time” every day.
+We cannot relive these times, we are “losing time” daily.

 And yet, at the end of the day, I have no complaints.
 I wouldn’t change a thing.